theapplegates/prime/README.md

 On this version, Tailwind CSS is now using the alpha version from Tailwind CSS V4, this means that there's no `tailwind.config.mjs` file anymore.
 From now on, all style will be added on the `css` file.
 You can find the styles on the `src/styles/global.css` file.

-- Updated to Astro v5

-This update also includes the new version of Astro and we move from Astro 4 to Astro v5.1.2

 - Astro SEO by @astrolib/seo